sujnanpatil/Dynamic-Copilot/Labs/Pre-configurations.md

       ![](../media/dyn8.png)

-## Install and pin Copilot for Sales in Teams
+### Task 3: Install and pin Copilot for Sales in Teams

 ### Overview